Internet Measurement Tests

 Collects network path information for every connection to the M-Lab platform.

 Retired TestsTests in this section were once hosted with M-Lab but have since been retired.
 The data collected by these tests while they were hosted on with M-Lab remains available.
 Please see each individual test's page for more information.

 Allowed people to host a home router that also tests network performance over time.

 Glasnost tested for application-specific blocking or throttling, and was decommissioned on 07/07/2017.
 The source code is still available.

 NPAD (Network Path & Application Diagnostics)

-Diagnoses common problems that impact last-mile broadband networks.
+Diagnosed common problems that impact last-mile broadband networks.

-Measures specific use cases of network interference.
+Measured specific use cases of network interference.